ReppinJesusChrist/startup/notes.md

 * Deno and Bun (Alternatives to Node.js)

 # Raw Notes by Date and Topic
+## 11/06/23
+### UI Testing
+* Basically this is testing how well the User Interface works under a wide array of conditions
+* There are two parts to this problem: Automating the browser, and testing different browsers/devices
+* We're going to use Playwright in this class (backed by Microsoft and considered one of the least flaky (random failure))
+*

 ## 11/3/23
 ### UI & endpoint testing
 * Testing on actual devices: BrowserStack